Tanin69/CPC-CO-13--Rush_and_hack-vX.sara/README.md

 ## Changelog

+### v4, 04/01/2023

+#### Changed

+* Large groups have less probability to have a grenade launcher
+* Path for ENI marksman group is more consistent
+* Timer for reinforcements waits that one player moves outside spawn area (same as AI rush)
+* rush&hack functions are now precompiled

+#### Fixed

+#### Added

+* Marker based system to automagically generate configuration for a new combat zone
+* New combat area "Obregan"

 ### v3, 02/01/2023

+#### Fixed

+* Correction for "GETIN NEAR" order for one of the special task group

+#### Added

 * Combat zones are now confugurable to easyly add new ones.
 3 new combat zones added.
-Combat Zone is randomly chosen in the configured ones or by parameter.
+Combat Zone is randomly chosen in the configured ones.
-* Correction for "GETIN NEAR" order for one of the special task group

 ### v2, 31/12/2022

 #### Changed

-* IA rush starts as soon as a human player leave the delimited area at the spawn position
+* AI rush starts as soon as a human player leave the delimited area at the spawn position
 * More AI, more reinforcements
-* Dynmamic balance with number of players (AI + human)
+* Dynmamic balance with number of players (friendly AI + human)

 #### Fixed